microsoft/pai/README.md

 ### Train models on OpenPAI

-Follow [here](docs/user/training.md) to learn how to train models on OpenPAI.
+Follow [submitting a hello-world job](docs/user/training.md), and learn more about training models on OpenPAI.
 It's a very simple job and used to understand OpenPAI job definition and familiar with Web portal.

-### OpenPAI client
+### OpenPAI VS Code Client

 Rather than web portal, and [RESTful API](docs/rest-server/API.md), OpenPAI have a friendly client tool for user.
 It's an extension of Visual Studio Code, called [OpenPAI VS Code Client](contrib/pai_vscode/VSCodeExt.md).
 It can submit job, simulate job running locally, manage multiple OpenPAI environments, and so on.